drakmar/Shareddesk-Manager/README.md

 # Shareddesk-Manager
-Tool to have overview of shared desks
+Tool to register and have overview of shared desks
+- View used free desk's
+- register/unregister desk
+- shows who is using a desk